Registration: 7th February, 6:30pm – Registration and Drinks at Amin Taha and Groupworks

 09:30 – 10:45

-Nowadays, architecture and design departments take extraordinary efforts in their crit procedures to avoid accusations of discrimination – even though discriminating good from bad has traditionally been a key part of the creative process.
-Tutors are wary of criticising students in case they are called out for bullying.
+Nowadays, many tutors are wary of criticising students in case they are called out for bullying.
 Departments are wary of academic criticism upsetting university rankings.
 Criticism itself, it seems, is now regularly interpreted as an assault rather than as a constructive proposition.
-The preference is not to upset anyone.
-Students are customers, after all.
+The preference is not to upset anyone and so only certain types of criticism seem to be permissible.

-Speakers include: Penny Lewis, University of Dundee/Wuhan joint architecture programme; Eleanor Jolliffe, associate, Allies and Morrison and columnist, Building Design.
+Speakers include: Penny Lewis, University of Dundee/Wuhan joint architecture programme; Eleanor Jolliffe, associate, Allies and Morrison and columnist, Building Design; Paul Finch, programme director, World Architecture Festival and former chairman, CABE.
+Chair: Austin Williams, director, Future Cities Project.

 11:00 – 12:15